 - Genetics.
-If 1 child in a family has ASD, another sibling is more likely to develop it too.
+If one child in a family has ASD, another sibling is more likely to develop it too.
 Likewise, identical twins are highly likely to both develop autism if it is present.
 Relatives of children with autism show minor signs of communication difficulties.
 Scans reveal that people on the autism spectrum have certain abnormalities of the brain's structure and chemical function.

 - Environment.
-Scientists are currently researching multiple environmental factors that are thought to play a role in contributing to ASD.
+Scientists are currently researching many environmental factors that are thought to play a role in contributing to ASD.
 Many prenatal factors may contribute to a child’s development, such as a mother’s health.
 Other postnatal factors may affect development as well.
 Despite many claims that have been highlighted by the media, strong evidence has been shown that vaccines do not cause autism.

 Diagnosing autism is often a 2-stage process.
 The first stage involves general developmental screening during well-child checkups with a pediatrician.
-Children who show some developmental problems are referred for additional evaluation.
+Children who show some developmental problems are referred for more evaluation.
 The second stage involves a thorough evaluation by a team of doctors and other health professionals with a wide range of specialties.
 At this stage, a child may be diagnosed as having autism or another developmental disorder.
-Typically, children with ASD can be reliably diagnosed by age 2, though some may not be diagnosed until they are older.
+Typically, children with ASD can be reliably diagnosed by age two, though some may not be diagnosed until they are older.

-Types of ASD Screening Instruments
+Types Of ASD Screening Instruments

 Sometimes the doctor will ask parents questions about the child's symptoms to screen for autism.
 Other screening instruments combine information from parents with the doctor's own observations of the child.
 Examples of screening instruments for toddlers and preschoolers include:

-- Screening Tool for Autism in Two-Year-Olds (STAT) is a set of tasks that children perform under supervision to assess key social and communicative behaviors, including imitation, play and directing attention.
+- Screening Tool for Autism in Two-Year-Old’s (STAT) is a set of tasks that children perform under supervision to assess key social and communicative behaviors, including imitation, play and directing attention.

 - Social Communication Questionnaire (SCQ) is a series of questions parents answer to help specialists determine if further testing is needed for a child aged 4 years or older.